 Leah has an acquired brain injury and psychosocial impairment and was living in an acute mental health unit of a public hospital for over five months.

-Prior to her admission, she had become homeless when the supports being provided by seven agencies had broken down.
+Before she’d been admitted to hospital, Leah had become homeless after the supports provided by seven different agencies had broken down.

 She was at high risk of being discharged to a nursing home or to the unsafe living conditions of a particular boarding house.